Caroline Lacroix: A wealthy mistress

 After Marie Henriette's death, Leopold's relationship with Caroline became flagrantly open, and he placed her across from his Laeken mansion, in the Villa Vanderborght, even building a pedestrian bridge (above the ground, and over the fences of the mansion) so he could see her at will.
 The bridge reveals the king's jealousy, although this may have been justified, as her former lover Durrieux had been caught with her on several occasions.
 Caroline tried to pass him off as her brother when Leopold caught the two together; one publication reported that she and Durrieux had placed secret electric bells in all her residences so that servants could warn her when the king was approaching.

+Château d'Arraucourt (i.e. Balincourt), Val-Oisé, gifted to the Baroness of Vaughan (Caroline Delacroix).

-Leopold spent vast sums of money on gifts and estates for his young mistress, presenting for instance the Villa Leopolda to Caroline in 1902.
+Leopold spent vast sums of money on gifts and estates for his young mistress and spending time with her on the estate of Villa Leopolda, which he acquired in 1902.
 She frequently traveled to Paris to visit her dress- and hat-maker, once bragging that she spent three million francs on dresses at a single store on one occasion.
 Caroline once complained to Leopold that the evening express train back to Brussels gave her little time to shop, causing Leopold to arrange it so that the train would leave an hour later.
 When pregnant with their first child, the king and the French government even split the cost of constructing a new road close to her villa so that her ride would not be uncomfortable.
 Taking Caroline with him everywhere, the king spent much of his time outside Belgium on his various properties throughout Western Europe, and was much resented by the Belgian people as a result.
-Much of this time was spent with Caroline and their two sons at his estate at Cap Ferrat in southern France.
-Caroline also stayed at Chateau de Larmoy, which Leopold had rented for her; he acquired the French Chateau de Balaincourt as well as a villa in Brussels, where Caroline had no scruples in appearing in public.
+Much of this time was spent with Caroline and their two sons at the Villa Les Cédres, at Cap Ferrat in southern France, he acquired for her in 1904.
+Caroline also stayed at Chateau de Larmoy, which Leopold had rented for her; he acquired the French Château de Balaincourt for her in 1908, as well as a villa in Brussels, where Caroline had no scruples in appearing in public.
 Though typically traveling incognito, she accompanied Leopold to the funeral of Queen Victoria in 1901, causing a great scandal.
 Her unpopularity in Belgium increased dramatically once it began to be realized that all of Leopold's riches from the Congo were not benefiting his country, but rather himself and his young mistress.